devguides-io/devguides-2016/redux/actions/the-three-states.md

 # The three states

-Asynchronous processes typically have 3 states: `loading`, `success`, and `error`.
+Processes are *asynchronous* when they take a long time, such as AJAX calls to load some data.
+They usually have 3 states: `pending`, `success`, and `error`.
 Imagine it looking like this:

 ```js
 store.dispatch({ type: 'LOAD_START' })